Azure/mlops-v2/QUICKSTART.md

    For the use of the demo, the creation of two service principals is required.
 Go into your Azure portal to set those up.

    1.1.
-Select Azure Active Directory (AAC)
+Select Azure Active Directory (AAD)

    ![SP1](./images/SP-setup1.png)